Florida Shooting Survivor David Hogg Thanks Online Conspiracy Theorists For Helping To Amplify His Message

 According to the conspiracy theories, the Florida school shooting survivor was either “coached” by his ex-FBI agent father, being paid by “anti-gun” activists or even not a victim at all but merely a paid crisis actor playing an anti-gun role.

-Despite the widespread conspiracy theories and hoax claims, David Hogg is indeed a student of Marjory Stonemason Douglas High School, and a lucky one at that.
-He was able to escape, without injury, the shooting allegedly planned and carried out by 19-year-old Nikolas Cruz, a former student of the school armed with a legally-obtained AR-15 assault rifle.
+Despite the widespread conspiracy theories and hoax claims, David Hogg is indeed a student of Marjory Stonemason Douglas High School and a lucky one at that.
+He was able to escape the shooting allegedly planned and carried out by 19-year-old Nikolas Cruz, a former student of the school armed with a legally-obtained AR-15 assault rifle, without injury.
 Cruz was arrested and later reportedly confessed to killing 17 students and teachers and wounding dozens more.

 As CNN reports, the Parkland, Florida school shooter was able to legally purchase firearms despite multiple warnings to the police and the FBI about his unstable and potentially dangerously explosive behavior.
 According to David Hogg and his fellow student activists, Cruz should never have been able to legally obtain the gun he used in the shooting.
 Since the shooting, many survivors (David Hogg included) have unapologetically taken their anti-gun message to anyone who will listen, from legislators to the media to the POTUS himself.